 Belgian food is ranked among Europe's finest and has distinctive regional characteristics.
 Most of Brussels' best restaurants serve French-style cuisine.
 (Even the French will admit that it's easy to find excellent French dishes in Brussels.)

 When choosing a restaurant, do avoid some obvious tourist traps, such as those along the Rue des Bouchers and surrounding the Grand Place.
-The restaurants in those areas that we recommend are authentic and high-quality.
+There are some recommended restaurants in those areas that are authentic and high-quality.
 For an inexpensive, quick meal, cafes all around Brussels serve sandwiches, salads and omelettes.
 Along Petite Rue de Bouchers, Rue des Dominicains and Rue du Marche aux Fromages, you'll find inexpensive restaurants serving Greek and Asian cuisine, as well as pizza and seafood.
 Tables line the busy streets, and the area has a great atmosphere.

 Brussels has restaurants suitable for all budgets, with a good price-to-quality ratio.
 You can eat very well on a low budget, but you can also pay more for a truly memorable meal.